horovod/horovod/docs/adasum_user_guide.rst

 -   As the number of ranks scales up, the learning rate does not need to be scaled linearly if using CPU to do AdaSum reduction.
 A good scaling factor would be between 2\-2.5 over the best learning rate for a single worker.

--   If HOROVOD_GPU_ALLREDUCE=NCCL flag is used to compile Horovod, the learning rate that should be used is equal to the best learning rate for a single	worker (GPU) scaled by the number of GPUs locally on a node.
+-   If the HOROVOD_GPU_ALLREDUCE=NCCL flag is used to compile Horovod, the learning rate that should be used is equal to the best learning rate for a single	worker (GPU) scaled by the number of GPUs locally on a node.
 On very large	clusters, scaling this even more by another factor of 1.5\-2.0x might give	better results but is not guaranteed and should be tried only if scaling by just the local size is not sufficient for good convergence.

 -   Pytorch training in fp16 format is not yet supported.
 Integration of Apex	into the new optimizer to enabled full mixed precision training with AdaSum in Pytorch is a work in progress.